berberto/NT_vertex/README.md

 	- FE matrix is not symmetric (max difference ~ 1.e-2)
 	- cython code with the sparse solver doesn't seem to work (tested by Graeme)

+2. `fe_cy_omp.pyx`:
+	- rewriting the part to construct the matrix with a loop over nodes, rather than edges?

+3. now running with 10^5 steps, saving snapshot every 100

 ### Issues

 1. `NT_vtx.py`: